MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 2. _sort=-date
 3. category (we will query for “category=vital-signs”) to retrieve the list of vital signs.

-For an example of the call, see [Observation.saz](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/STU3saz/Observation.saz?raw=true).
+For an example of the call, see [Observation.saz]  .

 ### Condition